minshi123/gitlab/doc/topics/autodevops/stages.md

 [GitLab Runner](https://docs.gitlab.com/runner/) 11.5 or above.

-After creating the report, it's uploaded as an artifact which you can later download and check out.
+After creating the report, it's uploaded as an artifact which you can later download and evaluate.
 The merge request widget also displays any security warnings.

 To learn more about [how Secret Detection works](../../user/application_security/secret-detection/index.md),